SpenserKao/Search-Flickr-with-AngularJS/README.md

 ## Change of Protocal HTTP to HTTPS
 When the application was opened directly by web browsers, such as Firefox and Google Chrome, the URLs of FlickrAPI[1] and referenced AngularJS lbrary [2] has no pronblem staying with "http" protocal.
-But as the solution needs to be ported to online collaborating tool CodePen or Plunkr.
-Especially the latter demands much securer "https" protocol, hence we have to make such change onto two above mentioned URLs accordingly to [3] and [4] respectively.
+But as the solution needs to be ported to online collaborating tool CodePen or Plunkr, especially the latter demands much securer "https" protocol.
+Hence we have to actuate such change onto two above mentioned URLs accordingly, resulting in [3] and [4] respectively.

 ## Referring to a JSON Flickr Feed
 ![a sample of JSON Flickr Feed](aJsonFlickrFeed.jpg "a sample of JSON Flickr Feed") <br/>